Brent Cross West railway station: Construction

 On 23 December 2019, VolkerFitzpatrick signed a contract with Barnet Council to design and build the station.
 Planning permission was granted by Barnet London Borough Council in May 2020.
 Work to clear the site began in June 2020 and construction of the foundations began in November 2020.
+The lines through the site were realigned in summer 2021.

 On 22 June 2023, it was announced that the station had passed essential platform tests and that an opening date was being planned for the following Autumn.

 On 10 November 2023, it was announced that the station would be opening to passenger service on 10 December 2023.

 Location

-The station is on the former site of the Cricklewood TMD (traction maintenance depot) which was used by East Midlands Railway and Thameslink, between existing Cricklewood and Hendon stations.
+The station is on the former site of the Cricklewood TMD (traction maintenance depot), which was used by East Midlands Railway and Thameslink, between existing Cricklewood and Hendon stations.
 The depot was moved slightly south onto a bigger site.

 Following the expansion of the Thameslink network under the Thameslink Programme, longer 12-carriage trains can now operate on the northern section, and Brent Cross West station was constructed with longer platforms that can accommodate the longer train formations.